luisegehaijing/Optimized-Distortion-in-Linear-Social-Choice/README.md

-This repo contains the code and data associated with paper **Optimized Distortion in Linear Social Choice** [arXiv:2510.20020](https://arxiv.org/abs/2510.20020) accepted by AAAI 2026.
+This repo contains the code and data associated with paper **Optimized Distortion in Linear Social Choice** [arXiv:2510.20020](https://arxiv.org/abs/2510.20020) accepted by AAAI 2026 for oral presentation.

 If you use this code, please cite:
  ```